bottkars/vmxtoolkit/README.md

 Help
 ==========
-while commands are self explaining, there is an online help available git get-help [command] -online Contributing
+while commands are self explaining, there is an online help available get-help [command] -online Contributing
 ==========
 Please contribute in any way to the project.
 Specifically, normalizing differnet image sizes, locations, and intance types would be easy adds to enhance the usefulness of the project.